Vertigo or dizziness can be caused by damage or disease of the vestibular system.

-You can book online to see Lesley Lowe, our vestibular specialist.
+You can book online to see Karuna Pradhan or Germaine Mallin, our vestibular physiotherapists.
 If you have not attended the clinic for vertigo treatment before, book ‘Initial assessment (vestibular rehab) which is a one hour appointment.

 If booking by phone, make sure that you specify that the appointment is for vertigo treatment so that the sufficient time is booked.

 If you have been referred by your G.P. or consultant, don’t forget to bring your referral letter and also bring a list of any medications you are taking (both prescribed and over the counter).